 At our Frito-Lay manufacturing site in Modesto, California, the implementation of zero-emission and near zero-emission technologies since 2020 has reduced the site's absolute fleet GHG emissions by more than 90%, or over 5,200 metric tons of absolute GHG emissions, and has lowered fleet diesel usage by over 80%.
 To date, the equipment and infrastructure in place at the site includes nearly 60 tractors, box trucks, yard trucks, or forklifts powered by electric, lithium-ion technologies or natural gas with renewable attributes.
-Additionally, 15 Tesla semi tractors are expected to deploy by the end of 2022.
 Infrastructure to support the project incorporates an adjacent natural gas station with renewable attributes, as well as solar carports, battery storage, truck charging systems, and employee electric vehicle charging stations.

 In December 2022, we took delivery of the first all-electric Tesla semi trucks in production.
-These 36 trucks, part of an order of 100 to be deployed across both our snacks and beverage businesses, will allow us to explore emerging technologies that will position us for the future.
+These trucks, part of a larger order to be deployed across both our snacks and beverage businesses, will allow us to explore emerging technologies that will position us for the future.
 Additionally, Frito-Lay will deploy over 40 electric vans in North America in 2022 to evaluate how best to leverage electric vehicles and technologies moving forward.

 We believe it is important to engage in and support multi-stakeholder alternative energy initiatives.
 We are an original signatory of the Sustainable Fuel Buyers’ Principles.
 These Principles, developed by the non-governmental organization Business for Social Responsibility (BSR), encourage accelerating the transition to sustainable, low-carbon fuel and related technologies.